 Terms of the Separation Agreement or a Parenting Plan can be reached through mediation.
 The mediator is a facilitator to reaching the settlement, rather than an advisor or a therapist.

 Mediation can assist resolve differences such as access and custody issues, disagreements over the division of assets, maintenance, and all the kind of issues that can arise in relationship breakdown.
 Sometimes agreement may reached on some of the issues, and other types agreement can be reached on all of the issues, both types of agreement can be very beneficial.
 Mediation gives parties the opportunity to fully explain their position so everyone knows where they stand and to detail their own particular circumstances, thus it can provide for a solution based outcome that suits the needs of the parties in a way that an outsider imposed order may not.

-A mediator cannot provide legal advice, so parties should have their own solicitor throughout the process to advise on the law.
+A mediator cannot provide legal advice, so parties should have their own solicitor throughout the process to advise on the law in Family Law Mediation Ireland.
 Your solicitor will be able to guide you through the process and is there to advise on whether expert evidence is required (e.g. in relation to the value of particular assets, such as property, businesses and pensions) as well as the fairness of the overall settlement being explored.

 Should I sign an Agreement in Mediation?

 If you agree matters for a Separation Agreement in mediation, the mediator will reduce the terms to a written Memorandum of Understanding.
 This is not a legal Separation Agreement.
 It is generally not advisable to sign a Memorandum of Understanding until such a time as you have received independent legal advice so you understand fully the legal and financial consequences of the agreements you are committing to with your spouse.